-Organization administrators can view, add, edit, or remove accounts and groups for the Automation Suite organization from the Admin > Accounts and Groups page at the organization level.
+Organization administrators can view, add, edit, or remove accounts and groups for Automation Suite at the organization level.

 You can add new groups if you want to define a custom mix of roles and license allocation rules to use for a particular group of accounts.
 For example, the ones needed by your colleagues in the Accounting department to use Automation Suite.

-- In the Users and Groups page, navigate to the Groups tab.
+- In the Accounts & Groups page, navigate to the Groups tab.

 - Click Add Group.
 The Add Group window is displayed.